-On March 8, 2018, the Company entered into an Increase Agreement to our credit agreement with KeyBank National Association, or the KeyBank Credit Agreement, to increase our revolving credit facility to \$45,000.
-All other terms of the KeyBank Credit Agreement remained unchanged.
+On March 8, 2018, the Company entered into an Increase Agreement to our Line of Credit Agreement with KeyBank National Association to increase our revolving credit facility to \$45,000.
+All other terms of the Line of Credit Agreement remained unchanged.

 The Line of Credit Agreement, consistent with the KeyBank Term Loan covenants, requires the Company to maintain certain coverage and leverage ratios and certain amounts of minimum net worth as well meet certain affirmative and negative covenants for credit facilities of this type, including limitations with respect to use of proceeds, indebtedness, liens, investments, distributions, mergers and acquisitions, dispositions of assets and transactions with affiliates.
-The Company is in compliance with all covenants at June 30, 2018.
+The Company is in compliance with all covenants at September 30, 2018.
 The Line of Credit Agreement is secured by certain assets of the Company's operating partnership and certain of its subsidiaries and includes a Company's guarantee for the payment of all indebtedness under the Line of Credit Agreement.
-Borrowings outstanding amounted to \$18,678 and \$20,837, net of unamortized debt issuance costs of \$472 and \$488 at June 30, 2018 and December 31, 2017, respectively.
-Borrowings available under the Line of Credit Agreement amounted to \$9,675, net of a letter of credit totaling \$93, at June 30, 2018.
+Borrowings outstanding amounted to \$35,133 and \$20,837, net of unamortized debt issuance costs of \$417 and \$488 at September 30, 2018 and December 31, 2017, respectively.